 Through her NATO externship, Hajovsky has gained a better understanding of maritime law and universal jurisdiction, along with the applicable United Nation Security Council Provisions, International Maritime Organization regulations, and the Suppression of Unlawful Acts directives.
 Read about other Regent Law externs here._______________________________________________

-Melissa Hudgins (‘10) recognizes that her hands-on work with the Civil Litigation clinic will improve her career prospects.
+Melissa Hudgins (‘10) recognizes that her hands-on work with the Civil Practice Clinic will improve her career prospects.
 For her, however, the Clinic is about much more than personal gain.

 “The beauty of the Clinic is not only the practical experience it offers students,” she says, “but that it allows clients to have a hand in changing students’ perceptions about those who depend on government aid to survive.”

 In the fall of her 3L year, Hudgins worked on behalf of a single mother of three whose food stamp and Temporary Assistance for Needy Families (TANF) benefits had been terminated.
 The client received this sanction because she was alleged to have intentionally violated the program’s requirements.

 In order to properly defend her client’s cause, Hudgins took the time to get to know her.
 She discovered that in addition to a lack of education, her client experienced difficulty finding adequate child care and transportation, all of which prevented her from supporting her family.
 She learned that her client also suffered from chronic medical problems that exacerbated the difficulties she faced when applying for public assistance.

 From the day the Legal Aid Society of Eastern Virginia referred the client to Regent’s Clinic, Hudgins had two weeks to prepare for the hearing at the Department of Social Services.